TinyWebDB/tinywebdb-api/readme.txt

 3. Reactivate plugin

 Upgrade notes:
-*  You may use the autmoated plugin updater in WordPress 2.5+ with this plugin, but make sure you read the upgrade notes of the latest version after upgrading.
+*  You may use the automated plugin updater in WordPress 2.5+ with this plugin, but make sure you read the upgrade notes of the latest version after upgrading.

 = 1.0 =